coopie/mesite/posts/playing_around_with_noise_as_targets.md

 We can reconstruct a monochrome image from a sample of points using a 2D histogram, where the buckets of the histogram are all equal length (the length of a bucket is $\frac{1}{\text{pixel width}}$).

-As an example, here is what a 2 Dimensional normal distribution with mean $(0.5, 0.5)$ and standard-deviation 0.5 looks like (using 1 million samples):
+As an example, here is what a 2 Dimensional normal distribution with mean $(0.5, 0.5)$ and standarddeviation 0.5 looks like (using 1 million samples):

 ![](https://i.imgur.com/P7vHjxr.png)

-The original idea for doing this was for image compression: Given a model which can map Gaussian noise to an image "distribution" effectively, the compression of the image *is* the model.
+The original idea for doing this was for image compression: given a model which can map Gaussian noise to an image "distribution" effectively, the compression of the image *is* the model.
 To reconstruct the image, simply feed Gaussian noise to the model and record how the model distributes it's output.

 ## Some Demos

-For most of my experiments, I have been using high-dimensional Gaussian Noise as the input, and sampled noise from a monochrome "distribution" as the targets.
+For most of my experiments, I have been using high-dimensional Gaussian noise as the input, and sampled noise from a monochrome "distribution" as the targets.
 Details can be found in the codebase.

 The below videos are recorded as each model is being trained.
 After a few training steps, I record the total output of the network from the training inputs, and create an image from the $z$s computed - each image being a frame in the video.

-### Early Progress: Learning A Complex Image From Gaussian Noise
+### Early Progress: Learning a Complex Image from Gaussian Noise
 ``
 <div class="videoContainer">
 <video controls="true" poster="//i.imgur.com/Cgx9q4Th.jpg" preload="auto" autoplay="autoplay" muted="muted" loop="loop" webkit-playsinline="">